Effective Use of Vendors in M&A Deal Processes

 Where you know you will do repeat transactions and are willing to commit to a vendor (giving them more certainty of a larger stream of revenue).

 The right vendor is not just an expert but also a fit for the size/type of deals you do.
-In building your vendor stable, you need to consider a range of factors in selecting a vendor, going well beyond their expertise.
-You should consider:
+When building your vendor stable, consider a range of factors beyond their expertise.

 1. Cost

 Cheapest is not always best, but you want a vendor whose pricing is appropriate for your deal size, industry, and the type of work you need them to do.
-The right vendor to do a deep analysis of AI tech for multi-billion dollar deals is not the right vendor in most cases to do a code review of a small traditional SaaS business.
+The right vendor to conduct a deep analysis of AI tech for multi-billion-dollar deals is not, in most cases, the right vendor to conduct a code review of a small traditional SaaS business.

 2. Expertise

-Your vendor should not only have expertise in the topic but ideally also in the industry sector in which you and your targets play.
+Your vendor should not only have expertise in the topic but also, ideally, in the industry sector in which you and your targets operate.
 Sales ops are radically different in consumer products and biotech businesses.

 3. Deal experience

 Not all vendors are experienced with the type of analysis needed for an M&A transaction and the pace at which they run.
-They also need to be comfortable with the level of ‘on the fly’ coordination that is needed between their work and other parts of the deal process.
+They also need to be comfortable with the level of 'on-the-fly' coordination required between their work and other parts of the deal process.

-Given the pace and often sudden acceleration of deals, you need vendors that will have capacity when you need them.
-This is an argument for choosing vendors that are small enough to prioritize your work but big enough to have available resources.
+Given the pace and sudden acceleration of deals, it’s important to work with vendors who can scale quickly when timelines compress.
+An argument can be made for choosing vendors that are small enough to prioritize your work yet large enough to have sufficient resources.

 5. Synergies of recurrence